Keashyn/CP3405-Assignment-1-and-Assignment-2-Expense-Tracker-App/README.md

-# CP3405 Group B1 Assignment 1 and Assignment 2
+# CP3405  Assignment 1 and Assignment 2

-Group B1 Memembers who built this scrum project are:

-Keashyn Naidoo (Product Owner)

-Clement Han Liang Seah (Scrum Master)

-Igor Kenzin (Developer)

-Gaukhar Tassemenova  (Developer)

-Sillin Wang  (Developer)

-Thanh Hai Nguyen  (Developer)

-Jiale Xing  (Developer)

-We use miro board to do and store [scrum artifacts](https://miro.com/app/board/o9J_lA2-Lck=/) such as:
+I use miro board to do and store [scrum artifacts](https://miro.com/app/board/o9J_lA2-Lck=/) such as:

 Two Product backlog